Courtsite/gcp-monitoring-to-teams/README.md

 ⚙️ A simple Google Cloud Function in Go to transform / proxy Stackdriver Static Webhook notifications to Discord.

-_This requires Google Cloud Functions Alpha with Go support.
-This project has been tested with the Go 1.11, and Go 1.13 runtimes_
+_This project has been tested with the Go 1.11, and Go 1.13 runtimes._

 ![Notification in Discord](screenshot.png "Notification in Discord")